 Mission of The HBCU Career Center

-I started The HBCU Career Center as a continuation of the work I had done for many years writing, training and coaching on career, workplace, employment and human resources issues to support the professional development of diverse audiences often not represented and priced out of the marketplace for professional career management services.
-We focus on a few main goals:
+I started The HBCU Career Center in 2007.
+It was a continuation of the work I had done for many years writing, training and coaching on career, workplace, employment and human resources issues to support the professional development of diverse audiences often not represented and priced out of the marketplace for professional career management services.
+We are laser focused on a few main goals:

-- #WorkHabitoftheDay: Support the professional growth of a diverse workforce through information sharing or advice on current workplace, career, HR and industry trends, practices and success habits.
+- Work Habits: Support the professional growth of a diverse workforce through information sharing or advice on current workplace, career, HR and industry trends, practices and success habits.

-- #WorkLifeAI: Research, publish, present and educate on how artificial intelligence is impacting workplace automation and the broad redesign of organizations.
-Of particular interest is knowledge work automation, Algorithm-Based-Hiring, and the collaboration between human and artificial intelligence to do work.
+- Workplace Automation: Research, publish, present and educate on how artificial intelligence is impacting workplace automation and the broad redesign of organizations.
+Of particular interest is knowledge work automation through Algorithm-Based-Hiring, and the collaboration between human and artificial intelligence to do work will impact certain communities.

 Who am I?